(Post revised and updated on August 25th, 2021)

 For those not used to standing, the right mat can help with preventing back and foot pain.
 Often called anti-fatigue mats, they provide cushiness that is popular in situations where you’re standing for a significant period.
 A soft, supporting mat can reduce pain, and provide extra support to those who need it.

-Workplace Adoption of Sit-Stand Options on the Rise
+Adoption of Sit-Stand Working Options on the Rise

 Sit-stand consoles can provide a healthy break from sitting.
-Quick standing sessions throughout the day help promote a healthy work environment, which is paramount to those who sit for long shifts.
+When learning how to use a sit-stand desk, you'll find that quick standing sessions throughout the day help promote a healthy work environment, which is paramount to those who sit for long shifts.
 It’s easy to see why something that started as a trend has now evolved into a heavily studied health benefit that many workplaces are adopting.